sxyu/Hexane/README.md

 - Right click to save the current result in the calculator to the specific variable.
 - The `:=` operator Allows you to assign variables: `a := 3`

-### History Module
+### Saved Results Module

-Another way to reuse answers is to save them to history.
+Another way to reuse answers is to save them to the "saved result" module.
 - Press `Enter` in the textbox to save the current result
 - You may also press `Save` on the keypad to save the current result.
-- Press on any of the history tiles (the history module is below the memory module) to enter the tile's stored value into the textbox.
+- Press on any of the saved result tiles (the saved result module is below the memory module) to enter the tile's stored value into the textbox.
 Right click or press the delete button on any one of the tiles to delete it.
 - Press the `clear` button to delete all the tiles.

 ### Chemistry-Related Functions